Will Prince Naruhito and Princess Masako Go to Copenhagen?

 But, unfortunately – and this is the second drop of bitterness, and a big one, for that matter – there is already reason to believe that in the end all these considerations will turn out to have been of no avail.
 According to a report of Kyodo News on Friday, a senior Imperial Household Agency official showed “a negative view over the proposal by Tokyo Gov Shintaro Ishihara.”
 Japan Today wrote on Saturday: “The Imperial Household Agency has said it would be difficult for the crown prince [to make a presentation at the IOC meeting] as the campaign to host the Olympics takes on a strongly political character.”
 At first sight, this is a surprising comment, as the Olympic Games are usually expected to bear no political character at all.
 But maybe the problem consists in the person of the Tokyo Governor.
 Ishihara is generally described as one of Japan’s most prominent “far right” politicians.
 In Australia’s ABC, he was called “Japan’s Le Pen”.
 He has also generated controversy due to his support for Japanese nationalism, frequent visits to Yasukuni Shrine and several displays of alleged racism, historical revisionism and sexism.
 What reasons he had for his express request for support from the crown couple, both of whom are known to be rather liberal, will probably remain his secret.Filed under Japanese Royals

-Tagged Crown Prince Naruhito, Crown Princess Masako, Denmark, Environment, International Olympic Committee, Olympic Games, Working Visit.
+Tagged Crown Prince Naruhito of Japan, Crown Princess Masako of Japan, Denmark, Environment, International Olympic Committee, Olympic Games, Working Visit.